apache/iceberg/docs/docs/kafka-connect.md

 By default the connector will attempt to use Kafka client config from the worker properties for connecting to the control topic.
 If that config cannot be read for some reason, Kafka client settings can be set explicitly using `iceberg.kafka.*` properties.

-#### Source topic offsets

-Source topic offsets are stored in two different consumer groups.
-The first is the sink-managed consumer group defined by the `iceberg.control.group-id` property.
-The second is the Kafka Connect managed consumer group which is named `connect-<connector name>` by default.
-The sink-managed consumer group is used by the sink to achieve exactly-once processing.
-The Kafka Connect consumer group is only used as a fallback if the sink-managed consumer group is missing.
-To reset the offsets, both consumer groups need to be reset.

 #### Message format